 Major Head Loss – Frictional Loss

-Major losses, which are associated with frictional energy loss per length of pipe depends on the flow velocity, pipe length, pipe diameter, and a friction factor based on the roughness of the pipe, and whether the flow is laminar or turbulent (i.e. the Reynolds number of the flow).
+Major losses, which are associated with frictional energy loss per length of the pipe, depends on the flow velocity, pipe length, pipe diameter, and a friction factor based on the roughness of the pipe and whether the flow is laminar or turbulent (i.e., the Reynolds number of the flow).

 Although the head loss represents a loss of energy, it does not represent a loss of total energy of the fluid.
-The total energy of the fluid conserves as a consequence of the law of conservation of energy.
-In reality, the head loss due to friction results in an equivalent increase in the internal energy (increase in temperature) of the fluid.
+The total energy of the fluid is conserved as a consequence of the law of conservation of energy.
+In reality, the head loss due to friction results in an equivalent increase in the fluid’s internal energy (temperature increases).

 By observation, the major head loss is roughly proportional to the square of the flow rate in most engineering flows (fully developed, turbulent pipe flow).

 The most common equation used to calculate major head losses in a tube or duct is the Darcy–Weisbach equation.

 In fluid dynamics, the Darcy–Weisbach equation is a phenomenological equation, which relates the major head loss, or pressure loss, due to fluid friction along a given length of pipe to the average velocity.
 This equation is valid for fully developed, steady, incompressible single-phase flow.